Chinese Yellow Cucumbers

 Applications

-Chinese Yellow cucumbers may be used raw in salads, or in cooked applications such as soups.
-They may also be used as a pickling cucumber.
-As their skin is non-bitter, it is not necessary to remove it before eating.
-Chinese Yellow cucumber can be used in the Sichuan-styled smashed cucumber salad known as “pai huang gua”, which features cucumbers dressed with seasame oil, soy sauce, rice vinegar, garlic, chiles or Sichuan pepper.
-They can be used in sandwiches and crudité plates, and pair well with other vegetables like snap peas, tomatoes, green peppers and onions.
-Store cucumbers in a bag in the refrigerator, where they will last for several days.
+Chinese yellow cucumbers may be used raw in salads and poke bowls or cooked into soups, stir-fries, and rice dishes.
+They may also be selected as a pickling cucumber.
+Since their skin isn't bitter, it's not necessary to remove before eating.
+Chinese yellow cucumbers can be incorporated into a Sichuan-style smashed cucumber salad known as pai huang gua, which features cucumbers dressed with sesame oil, soy sauce, rice vinegar, garlic, chiles, and Sichuan peppers.
+They can be used in sandwiches and crudité plates and pair well with other vegetables like snap peas, tomatoes, green peppers, lettuce, kale, celery, turnips, carrots, and onions.
+Chinese yellow cucumbers should be stored in a bag in the refrigerator, where they will last about 3 days.

 Ethnic/Cultural Info